wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-identity-authentication-solution-for-microsoft-365/includes/3-evaluate-multifactor-authentication-for-your-deployment.md

-Multi-factor authentication (MFA) is a method of authentication that requires the use of more than one verification method.
+Multifactor authentication (MFA) is a method of authentication that requires the use of more than one verification method.
 By doing so, it adds a second layer of security to user sign-ins and transactions.
 MFA works by requiring any two or more of the following verification methods:

  -  A randomly generated pass code
  -  A phone call